cypherkey/multi-tenant-rest-api/README.md

 Introduction
 ============

+This projects is a proof-of-concept for a multi-tenant REST based API.
+The API is secured using OAUTH2 and therefore acts as an
-A sample OAUTH resource server.
-The goal of this project is to provide an API with simple CRUD access for a multi-tenant system.
+OAUTH2 resource server.
+The goal of this project is to demonstrate how a REST API can support multi-tenant with respect to delagated authorization.

 There are two types of objects that can be managed by this API:
   * Company
   * User

+There are 3 basic security roles that a user can have:
+  * ROLE_SUPERADMIN - Allowed to do anything
+  * ROLE_COMPANYADMIN:[COMPANY] - A client with this role is able to perform adminstrative functions on the company to which the roles is assigned.
+  * ROLE_USER:[USER] - A client with this role is able to perform administrative functions on the user to which the role is assigned.

 Data
 ====
 The data is stored in a mysql table and sample data is included and loaded as part of the launch of the SpringBoot application.